dancer1325/hashicorp/vault/config_files/README.md

   * Sample configuration for the consul client, running locally in the Vault node
 * 'consul-node.json'
   * Sample configuration for the consul node
-* vault operator raft join https://LeaderNodePath:8200
+* `vault operator raft join https://LeaderNodePath:8200`
   * manually join to the raft Vault cluster
+* `vault operator raft list-peers`
+  * list members of the raft Vault  cluster